briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 ## 149.21   PFDPF pickup

-Editor’s note: Former Section 149.21 was repealed by Ordinance 2011-26, passed May 23, 2011.
+Editor's note: Former Section 149.21 was repealed by Ordinance 2011-26, passed May 23, 2011.

 ## 149.22   Pre-employment physical